meatball133/crystal/concepts/iteration/about.md

 # 3
 ```

-Even simplier if you just want to iterate n numbers of times you can use the [`times`][times] method.
+Even simplier if you just want to iterate n numbers of times you can use the [`times`][times] method, which exists on the `Int` class.

 ```crystal
 3.times do |n|